juanmv7/juanmv7.github.io/_projects/project_ELEC413.md

 </div>

 <div class="caption">
-    Fig 3-5: Comparison of simulation and measurements for various device configurations, showing how adjustments in Bragg period and length of the cavity can impact wavelength accuracy and performance.
+    Fig 3-5: Comparison of simulation and measurements for various device configurations, showing how adjustments in Bragg period and cavity length impact wavelength accuracy and performance.
 </div>

 #### Curiosity: Examples of Design Failures